Today, I’m sharing how I made the marble pumpkins included in the Gone Batty, Black and Purple Halloween Table centerpiece.

 Not Just for Painting Nails

 Pictured above are the marble pumpkins I created for a recent Halloween centerpiece.
 For those not inclined to make their own, the five are being given away free to one lucky reader!
-See how to enter for your chance to win at the end of the post.
+(Winner update: Georgianne Brennan of Davenport, FL).

 Did you already guess or know that the medium used to decorate the faux gourds was actually nail polish?